What is a power of attorney?+

 By setting up and registering a Lasting Power of Attorney you can be sure that decisions about your property and financial affairs and your health and welfare can be taken by one of more people of your choosing should you lose mental capacity in the future to make decisions on your own.
 If you do not set up an LPA before you lose mental capacity, your family will need to apply through the courts to become what is known as a deputy and this is a very time consuming and expensive process.

 When will my attorneys start making decisions for me?+

-Your attorneys will only start making decisions for you when you no longer have the mental capacity to do so.
-If you are registering a Health and Welfare LPA, then your nominated attorney is not allowed to start making decisions until you cannot make them yourself.
-If you are registering a Property & Finances LPA then you are able to allow your nominated attorneys to act even if you still have the capacity to make your own decisions.
-This will not mean that they have taken over making decisions for you ,but it enables your nominated attorneys to help you make decisions with regards to your property and finance.
+Your family emmbers you choose to look after your affairs, known as your attorneys, will only start making decisions for you when you have lost mental capacity to do so.
+If you are registering a Health and Welfare LPA, then your nominated attorneys are not allowed to start making decisions until you cannot make them yourself.
+If you are registering a Property and Financial affairs LPA then you are able to allow your nominated individuals to act even if you still have the mental capacity to make your own decisions.
+This will not mean that they have taken over making decisions for you, but it enables your nominated individuals to help you make decisions with regards to your property and finance.